RetroDECK/ES-DE/USERGUIDE-DEV.md

 Another way to install ES-DE is via [RetroDECK](http://retrodeck.net) which is shipped as a Flatpak and can be easily installed via Discover.
 As RetroDECK bundles both ES-DE and all its emulators inside the Flatpak you don't need to update any emulators separately or set Flatpak permissions manually.
 The drawback compared to running ES-DE standalone is that less systems and emulators are supported.
 Most popular systems should work fine though and more emulators are getting added continuously so the situation will improve over time.
 Also note that if going for RetroDECK you will have a non-standard ES-DE installation so some parts of this user guide will no longer apply.
 For documentation specific to RetroDECK, refer to their [wiki](https://github.com/XargonWan/RetroDECK/wiki).

 It's also possible to install ES-DE using [EmuDeck](https://www.emudeck.com) which will automatically download the latest Steam Deck-specific AppImage.
 Just be aware that if using EmuDeck you will have a non-standard ES-DE installation as their installer makes some customizations to paths and other settings.
-This guide only covers default installations so in case you see something mentioned that doesn't match your setup, make sure to contact the EmuDeck support.
+For this and other reasons it's therefore not recommended to use EmuDeck, it's generally better to make a manual installation of ES-DE and your emulators and set everything up exactly to your liking.

 Unless RetroDECK is used, Flatpak releases of some emulators may need some extra permissions to be able to launch games placed on external devices such as a memory card.
 This is the case for instance for melonDS and RPCS3.
 The easiest way to do this is by using [Flatseal](https://flathub.org/apps/details/com.github.tchx84.Flatseal).
 The option you need to enable is generally _All system files_ in the _Filesystem_ section.
 If using EmuDeck some of these settings will be applied automatically via their installer.